valhuber/ApiLogicServer/api_logic_server_cli/project_prototype/api/system/opt_locking/readme.md

 #### 3. The rules engine supports generic `before_logic`

-This enables us to check the row compare `CheckSum` values before updates; see [`logic/declare_logic](/logic/declare_logic.py).
+This enables us to check the row compare `CheckSum` values before updates; see [`logic/declare_logic](https://github.com/ApiLogicServer/demo/blob/main/logic/declare_logic.py).
 Note such logic has access to the about-to-be-updated row, and the old-row.

 &nbsp;

 ### Creation options

-You can configure optimistic locking when you create projects, with the following 2 arguments:
+You can configure optimistic locking when you create projects, with the following 2 CLI arguments:

-1. `opt_locking_attr` - this is the name of the attribute that contains the CheckSum.
+1. `--opt_locking_attr` - this is the name of the attribute that contains the CheckSum.
 It defaults to `S_CheckSum`

-2. `opt_locking` - select one of the following (default is *optional*):
+2. `--opt_locking` - select one of the following (default is *optional*):

 | Option | Included on `Get` | Checked on `Patch` |
 |:----- |:-------|:----|